 - 14 working days for employees who are under 18 years old, the disables, or those who do heavy, hazardous and dangerous job;

-For every five years under the employment with the same employer, an employee will be given an additional paid leave, added to their annual leaves.
+For every five years under the employment with the same employer, an employee will be given an additional day of paid leave, added to their annual leave.

-However, in case employees have not worked for a full 12-month period, the number of annual leaves will be the number of months they have worked for an employer.
+However, in case employees have not worked for a full 12-month period, the total of annual leave will be the number of months they have worked for an employer.

-Under the following circumstances, an employee can also receive fully paid leaves:
+Under the following circumstances, an employee can also receive fully paid leave: